Mathematics

 The study of quadratic functions is then generalized to the study of polynomial functions of higher

+degree, before an analysis of radical and rational functions is undertaken.
+Students will then embark upon a study of exponential and logarithmic functions before ending the year with an introduction to trigonometry.
 All of the above concepts are reinforced through several major themes of the course: analysis of functions presented in different forms, transformations of functions, and systems of equations.

-ALGEBRA 2 R/ICR: 10, 11, 12 5 credits
+ALGEBRA 2 R/ICR: 9, 10, 11, 12 5 credits

 This course involves a continuation of the study of the real numbers begun in Algebra 1.
 A study of quadratic functions leads to an extension of the real number system to the complex number system.
-The study of quadratic functions is then generalized to the study of polynomial functions of higher degree, before an analysis of radical and rational functions is undertaken.
+The study of quadratic functions is then generalized to the study of polynomial functions of higher degree, before an analysis of radical and rational functions before ending the year with an introduction to trigonometry.
 Students will then embark upon a study of exponential and logarithmic functions before ending the year with an introduction to trigonometry.
 All of the above concepts are reinforced through several major themes of the course: analysis of functions presented in different forms, transformations of functions, and systems of equations.
 This course is co-taught and is available to students with an IEP.

-ALGEBRAIC CONCEPTS 2 5 credits
+ALGEBRA 2 CONCEPT: 11 5 credits

-PREPARATION: Successful completion of Algebraic Concepts I
+PREPARATION: Successful completion of Algebra 1 Concepts

-Data Science A/H: 10, 11, 12 5 credits
+DATA SCIENCE A/H: 10, 11, 12 5 credits

 PREPARATION: Successful completion of Geometry

-Quantitative Reasoning A/H: 10, 11, 12 5 credits
+QUANTITATIVE REASONING A/H: 10, 11, 12 5 credits

 PREPARATION: Successful completion of Geometry

-PRE-CALCULUS H: 11, 12 5 credits
+AP CALCULUS BC PART I: 11, 12 5 credits

 PRE-CALCULUS A: 11, 12 5 credits